Crypnotic/Neutron/README.md

 Neutron has a built in Localization manager that allows all messages to be translated per player**

-\** Messages can only be translated if the player's locale has been added to `neutron/locales` The English(`en-US`) localization is default and provided with the plugin.
+\** Messages can only be translated if the player's locale has been added to `neutron/locales` The English(`en_US`) localization is default and provided with the plugin.

-To add another localization, copy the existing `en-US.conf` file and rename it to the name of the locale you would like to support.
+To add another localization, copy the existing `en_US.conf` file and rename it to the name of the locale you would like to support.
 Note: it is easier to use the `/info` command on a player to figure out the country tag to use for the name of the file

 ## Issues
 If you run into any issues, please report them on Github: https://github.com/Crypnotic/Neutron/issues